 Aqaufaba, which you can also harvest from the water used to cook dry chickpeas on the stove, is a darling of vegan chefs because it whips up like egg whites.
 Even straight from the can it’s a reliable egg substitute in a number of recipes.
 Today we’re featuring seven aquafaba desserts from food blogs across the interwebs (and special thanks to these sites for sharing their photos with us!).
 Bonus: All but one recipe is vegan.
 Stay tuned for future posts featuring savory dishes and drinks with this humble and talented liquid.

-Coconut Aquafaba Macaroons
+Vegan Coconut Aquafaba Macaroons

 Aqaufaba is perfect in coconut macaroons.
-Try this recipe from Delightful Adventures, which only calls for half a dozen ingredients and has lots of great tips on whipping the aquafaba just right.
+Try this recipe from Delightful Adventures, which calls for only half a dozen ingredients and has lots of great tips on whipping the aquafaba just right.

 Vegan Chocolate Brownies

-These soft chocolate squares are so thick and fudgy, that Ruchi’s Kitchen calls them “the queeen of all brownies.”
+These soft chocolate squares are so thick and fudgy that Ruchi’s Kitchen calls them “the queeen of all brownies.”
 Naturally, our liquid superhero, aquafaba, is the secret ingredient.

 Vegan Amaretti Cookies